Rank One Hilbert Geometries

 Thus

 Set $p_{xz}:=r.$ Then

-(2) ~~ For this proof, set $\pi:= \pi_\ell$ for ease of notation.
-Let us label the endpoints of $\ell$, so that $\ell :=(a,b).$ Observe that it suffices to verify (2) in Definition \ref{defn-contraction-sisto}.
-Suppose it is not satisfied.
-Then, for every $n \in \Nb$, there exists $x_n,y_n \in \Om$ such that (up to switching labels)
+(2) ~~ Set $\pi:= \pi_\ell$ for ease of notation.
+Let us label the endpoints of $\ell$ so that $\ell :=(a,b).$ Observe that we only need to verify (2) in Definition \ref{defn-contraction-sisto}.
+Suppose, for a contradiction, that it is not satisfied.
+Then, for every $n \in \Nb$, there exist $x_n,y_n \in \Om$ such that

 and